me-and/cygwin-install-action/README.md

 #### PATH problems and cache generation

-Due to [actions/cache#1073][], some versions of the caching actions that this actions uses will break if Cygwin binaries are in the PATH.
+Due to [actions/cache#1073][], some versions of the caching actions that this action uses will break if Cygwin binaries are in the PATH.
 This isn't an issue for the first run of cygwin-install-action in any job, but if you're calling the action multiple times in the same job, you'll need to pick a way to work around this behaviour.